Live

 Why apps don’t do this

 The reason most apps stick to a single mood score is simple: engagement.
 The fewer fields in your daily check-in, the more people will complete it.
 The more people complete it, the better the retention metrics look.
 The better the metrics, the more funding the company gets.
+It’s the same trade-off I discuss in my Daylio comparison for bipolar users.

 Multi-axis tracking has higher friction.
 It takes 30 seconds instead of 5.
 Some people will drop off.
 The daily active user count goes down.

-But here’s the thing — the people who drop off from a multi-axis tracker are probably the people who don’t need it.
+But here’s the thing: the people who drop off from a multi-axis tracker are probably the people who don’t need it.
 They’re the “I use this app for fun” crowd.
-The people who need it — who are actively managing a condition and want real data — they’ll take the extra 30 seconds.
+The people who need it, who are actively managing a condition and want real data, they’ll take the extra 30 seconds.
 Because for them, the difference between a single mood number and a four-axis snapshot is the difference between useless and genuinely informative.

 I’d rather build for the second group.